roonstott/ParksApi/README.md

 ```

 ## PUT Requests
 _Use a PUT request to edit an existing entry.
 Use the URL `https://localhost:5000/api/States/{id}`.
 Even if you are only editing one parameter of the object, you must provide an entire JSON body, including all unchanged fields.
 This seems redundant, but is necessary.
-Note that, unlike for POST requests, you absolutely MUST include a `stateId` property, because this is how the database knows WHICH entry you are updating. `parks` can still be omitted, because it is a navigation property and it is null_
+Note that, unlike for POST requests, you absolutely MUST include a `stateId` property, because this is how the database knows WHICH entry you are updating. `Parks` can be omitted, because it is a many-to-many relationship that is fulfilled automatically by the join entities in EF CORE_

 ## Example PUT URL
 ```